Everyone will have their own story of the lockdown. Some of the most difficult are unreported

 CEO, More United

 Quality journalism doesn’t come for free.
-The third crucial link in the Network are the Tortoise patrons, businesses and foundations who believe in the power of information equality.
-They commit to funding from 100 to 1000 Tortoise memberships at £50 per member per year.
+The Tortoise patrons are businesses and foundations who believe in the power of information equality.
+They commit to funding from 100 to 1,000 Tortoise memberships at £50 per member per year.

 “We wanted to support the Tortoise Network because healthy societies should engage in shared conversations, open to all, about issues that matter.”